DisCoTec/discotec.github.io/2024/README.md

 * [ICE 2023](https://www.discotec.org/2023/ice) - Workshop on Interaction and Concurrency Experience -->

-## Proceedings
+## (Open-Access) Proceedings
-The proceedings of the conferences are published in [LNCS-IFIP](https://www.springer.com/series/8345) volumes.
-These shall be open access from the [IFIP digital library](https://hal.inria.fr/IFIP/page/conferences) after a 3-year embargo.
+The proceedings of the main conferences will be published in [LNCS-IFIP](https://www.springer.com/series/8345) volumes.

+The proceeding volumes will be *open access* from the [IFIP digital library](https://hal.inria.fr/IFIP/page/conferences) after a 3-year embargo.

 <img src="lncs-logo.jpg" width="182" height="68"/>